MRegirouard/JavaDemo/README.md

 14. Ensure that "*Import existing Eclipse projects*" is selected, and then click "*Next >*".
 15. Click "*Finish*".
 The repository should how be in your **Project Explorer** window.
 16. You can now make changes to the code just like a normal Java Project.

+### Working on the Project
+Now make your changes to the project.
+Try to edit only one file, and don't do too much before committing.
+Once you've made your change and the code runs, save your work, then see the section about committing below.

+### Committing Your Changes
+1. Right-click on the project in the **Project Explorer** window.
+Then select **Team > Commit...** (Or just press *Ctrl-#*).
+2. In the **Unstaged Changes** window, select the file you worked on, and click the single green plus at the top of **Unsaved Changes** window.
+3. In the **Commit Message** box, write a very brief message about what you changed.
+Commit messages should be around 3 to 7 words.
+4. Ensure that the "*Author:*" and "*Committer:*" fields have your name and email address.
+5. Click "*Commit and Push*", then "*Close*".